 Hairline fractures are painful, and pain often gets worse over time.
 They can take about eight weeks to fully heal, and if you wait for the fracture to heal on its own, you could risk the bone breaking the whole way through.

-Kristopher Downing, MD, is an orthopedic trauma physician at Upper Extremity Specialists, a part of Ortho 1 Medical Group.
-He provides comprehensive care for hairline fractures, so you can heal faster and get back to your life with less pain.
+Kristopher Downing, MD, & James Andry, MD are orthopedic trauma physicians at Upper Extremity Specialists, a part of Ortho 1 Medical Group.
+They provide comprehensive care for hairline fractures, so you can heal faster and get back to your life with less pain.

 Hairline fractures are often the result of overuse.
 Repetitive stress on a bone can crack or bruise it over time.
 These injuries are also called stress fractures for this reason.